This section contains a list of questions that are frequently asked by Safari Experts clients and general inquiries from our Web site.

 Whilst this is a personal decision, I strongly discourage trying to offload old worn out clothing and shoes in return for arts and crafts that have taken weeks to make, and or are of long-term emotional value.
 Not only do I consider it somewhat insulting, but in recent years cheap second-hand clothing is readily available thanks to the generosity of the church donations from the West!
 These items find their way to third world countries by the container load!

 Bringing gifts for local children generates a “give me” society in which kids are encouraged to beg, rather than be creative, perform or make something to sell.
 Sugared candy rots teeth where dentistry is seldom an option.
 If you wish to bring pens, give them to your guide to be properly distributed within schools.
+A deflated soccer ball – and pump makes a nice gift from a family when visiting a school, and enables a different type of interaction with a short game too!

 Bargaining at a craft shop or roadside stand is a sport for many.
 I have often cringed at the stories of wealthy American clients boasting how they have beaten down a poor vendor.
 Desperate for just one sale, a vendors will often be forced into selling their wares for less than cost of the raw materials he used.
 Those are my thoughts!

 Cameras with extra memory cards, batteries, lens cleaner, and lens caps, a pair of binoculars for each person in your group, battery charging equipment, and a headlamp (useful if you feel the need to read at night).
 All camps and lodges have sufficient lighting, but not always enough, I feel, to read by.
+If you don’t already own binoculars, you can rent them – call us for details.

 This is possible with a certain amount of determination and cost in Southern Africa and Australia.
 Remember that flying conditions, as well as radio and other local procedures, are very different from those in the USA or Europe; but necessary license conversions and checkouts can be achieved – I have done it myself!